 - Evaluate your income sources – earned income, corporate bonds, municipal bonds, qualified dividends, etc. – to help reduce the overall tax impact.

 From welcoming a new family member to moving to a new state, any number of life changes may have impacted your circumstances over the past year.
 Bring your financial advisor up to speed on major life changes and ask how they could affect your year-end planning.

-- Moving, for example, can have a significant impact on taxes and estate planning, especially if you have relocated from a high income tax state to a low income tax state, from a state with an state income tax to one without or vice versa, or if you have moved to a state with increased asset protection.
-Note that moving expenses themselves, however, are no longer deductible as an itemized deduction for non-military members.
+- Moving can significantly impact tax and estate planning, especially if you’ve relocated from a high income tax state to a low income tax state, from a state with a state income tax to one without (or vice versa), or if you’ve moved to a state with increased asset protection.
+Note that moving expenses themselves are no longer deductible as an itemized deduction for non-military members.